Do you have problems with your Oppo Pad?

 Slow or Laggy User Interface on Oppo Pad

-If the UI is laggy, it hampers the experience of your tablet.
+If the UI is laggy, it hampers the experience of your phone.
 And it will make using it very frustrating.

 Sometimes the screen freezes as well.